maddenp/iotaa/README.md

 # iotaa

+# TODO

+- Permit scalar assets, dependencies.
+- Permit dependencies as dict as well as list.
+- Permit None as assets, dependencies.
+- Should @external permit return of only a scalar?

 **It's One Thing After Another**

 A simple workflow manager taking semantic cues from [Luigi](https://github.com/spotify/luigi) but defining tasks as decorated Python functions.